 I don’t remember his name, but a guest speaker from a chapel once gave a sermon that has, for some reason, stayed close to my heart.
 It was about nostalgia.
 So, thank you, for all who speak on this topic.

-Nostalgia, he explained, is a yearning for home—for heaven.
+Nostalgia, he argued, can take the form as a yearning for home—for heaven.

 …..It is the tip of the iceberg called marvelous glory which we see on earth.

 …..It is the sweet smell of that which we cannot quite remember the name.